-Connections of transverse webs in double side tanks to hopper tanks Hopper corner connections employing radiused knuckle between side longitudinal bulkhead and hopper sloping plating Building tolerances The nominal distance between the centres of thickness of the two abutting members should not exceed 1/3 of the as-built thickness of the side stringe Partial penetration welding is applied to connection of side stringers longitudinal bulkhead, connection of double side tank transverse web longitudinal bulkhead and to side stringers, connection of hopper tra to sloped side longitudinal bulkhead and to side stringers in way of corners.
-Small scallops of suitable shape, which are to be closed by welding completion of the continuous welding of side stringers to longitudinal are to be provided where scallops are eliminated.
-Definition of full as
+Connections of transverse webs in double side tanks to hopper tanks Hopper corner connections employing radiused knuckle between side longitudinal bulkhead and hopper sloping plating Building tolerances The nominal distance between the centres of thickness of the two abutting members should not exceed 1/3 of the as-built thickness of the side stringer.
+Welding requirements Partial penetration welding is applied to connection of side stringers to side longitudinal bulkhead, connection of double side tank transverse webs to side longitudinal bulkhead and to side stringers, connection of hopper transverse webs to sloped side longitudinal bulkhead and to side stringers in way of hopper corners.
+Small scallops of suitable shape, which are to be closed by welding after completion of the continuous welding of side stringers to longitudinal bulkhead, are to be provided where scallops are eliminated.
+Definition of full and partial penetration welding and their required extent are given in Ch 12, Sec 3 .